MemRL: Self-Evolving Agents via Runtime Reinforcement Learning on Episodic Memory: MemRL

 To support value-based decision-making, we structure the external memory $\mathcal{M}$ not merely as key-value pairs, but as a set of triplets:

-where $z_i$ represents the \textbf{Intent Embedding} (e.g., the vector representation of a query or task description), $e_i$ stores the raw \textbf{Experience} (e.g., a successful solution trace or trajectory), and $Q_i \equiv Q(z_i, e_i)$ denotes the learned \textbf{Utility}. $Q_i$ approximates the expected return of applying experience $e_i$ to intents similar to $z_i$, serving as the \textit{critic} in RL formulation.
+where $z_i$ represents the \textbf{Intent}, $e_i$ stores the raw \textbf{Experience} (e.g., a successful solution trace or trajectory), and $Q_i$ denotes the learned \textbf{Utility}. $Q_i$ approximates the expected return of applying experience $e_i$ to intents similar to $z_i$, serving as the \textit{critic} in RL.